 The combination of surgery and radiation, most often postoperative as seen in a follow-up study of preoperative versus postoperative radiation therapy (PORT) (RTOG-7303), has become the usual form of therapy for this group of patients in the United States.[1,2]

 Neoadjuvant chemotherapy as given in clinical trials has been used to shrink tumors and render them more definitively treatable with either surgery or radiation.
 Chemotherapy is given prior to the other modalities, hence the designation, neoadjuvant, to distinguish it from standard adjuvant therapy, which is given after or during definitive therapy with radiation or after surgery.
 Many drug combinations have been used in neoadjuvant chemotherapy.
 Neoadjuvant chemotherapy is commonly used to treat patients presenting with advanced disease to improve locoregional control or survival, despite the lack of data from randomized, prospective trials.
 The use of neoadjuvant chemotherapy to increase organ preservation has also been advocated.
-In a prospective randomized trial (NCT00169247), the European Organization for the Research and Treatment of Cancer is comparing surgery plus PORT to induction chemotherapy (i.e., cisplatin plus 5-fluorouracil [5-FU]) followed by radiation in responding patients.
-Local and regional failures are similar in both groups.
-Although median survival is 25 months in the immediate surgery arm of the study and 44 months in the induction chemotherapy arm (P = .006), 5-year disease-free and overall survival (OS) are the same.
-A functional larynx is preserved in 42% of patients at 3 years and 35% at 5 years in patients who are receiving induction chemotherapy.[Level of evidence: 1iiA, 1iiC] In contrast to this, another randomized prospective trial has demonstrated a statistically significant survival advantage for patients undergoing chemotherapy (i.e., cisplatin plus 5-FU) followed by laryngopharyngectomy and PORT when compared with chemotherapy and radiation therapy.[Level of evidence: 1iiA,1iiC] Although organ preservation was not discussed, chemotherapy in combination with radiation therapy without surgery should not be considered standard.
+In a prospective randomized trial, referred to as the GORTEC-TREMPLIN trial (NCT00169247), the European Organization for the Research and Treatment of Cancer compared surgery plus PORT to induction chemotherapy (i.e., cisplatin plus 5-fluorouracil [5-FU]) followed by radiation in responding patients.
+Local and regional failures were similar in both groups.
+Although median survival was 25 months in the immediate surgery arm of the study and 44 months in the induction chemotherapy arm (P = .006), 5-year disease-free and overall survival (OS) were the same.
+A functional larynx was preserved in 42% of patients at 3 years and 35% at 5 years in patients who were receiving induction chemotherapy.[Level of evidence: 1iiA, 1iiC] In contrast to this, another randomized, prospective trial has demonstrated a statistically significant survival advantage for patients undergoing chemotherapy (i.e., cisplatin plus 5-FU) followed by laryngopharyngectomy and PORT when compared with chemotherapy and radiation therapy.[Level of evidence: 1iiA,1iiC] Although organ preservation was not discussed, chemotherapy in combination with radiation therapy without surgery should not be considered standard.